ekstroem/UEFA2020-prediction-competition/README.md

 https://ekstroem.github.io/UEFA2020-prediction-competition/
 ```

-Deadline for submission is Thursday, June 10th!
+Deadline for submission was Thursday, June 10th!

+The deadline has passed and no new predictions are accepted.